-When a pollinator visits a flower, the following processes occur in the following order.
-Each pollen grain carried by the pollinator is considered for transfer to the flower’s stigma subject to these limiting factors: the pollinator has a fixed maximum number of grains that it can transfer to the stigma during a visit; the stigma has a fixed maximum capacity for accepting pollen grains (as described in the Flowers section above), and the stigma may or may not be susceptible to receiving pollen grains from a different species (as described in the Flowers section above).
-Having taken all of these factors into account, if any pollen grains on the pollinator are eligible for transfer, then the determined number of eligible grains are picked at random from the pollinator to be transferred to the stigma.
-Finally, the flower may transfer some of its anther pollen onto the pollinator’s body.
-There is a fixed maximum number of grains that may be transferred from the anther in any one pollinator visit, and the anthers start with a specified amount of pollen in each foraging phase; any available pollen on the anther is transferred to the pollinator, up to the fixed maximum transfer limit per visit.

-Model parameter values

-The common parameter values used in the simulations reported here are shown in Table 2.
-The values of parameters relating to pollen production, transportation and deposition, indicated with an asterisk (*) match those used by Waser.
-The ratios between these parameter values were determined by Waser with reference to biological data (Waser 1978, p.233): "The absolute values chosen for the number of pollen grains involved in the pollination cycle were unrealistically small in simulations and may have led to sampling error effects in some cases.
-However, I chose biologically reasonable ratios for amounts of pollen involved in different phases of pollination...".
-We tested our simulations using larger absolute values for these parameters while retaining the same ratios, to investigate sampling error effects mentioned by Waser; see the Testing (Validation and Verification) section below for details.

-Table 2.
-Simulation parameters.
-Values indicated with an asterisk (*) match those used by Waser.
+Experiments

 Testing (Verification and Validation)

 Before running the experiments reported below, we verified the correct operation of our simulation as follows: We ran the simulation with real-time visualisation of the environment during each foraging phase, showing the distribution of plants of each species, the positions of pollinators (including trails showing each pollinator's movement since the start of the foraging phase), and the pollination status of each flower.
-We used this facility as a form of visual debugging (REF Dorin & Geard 2014) and to sanity check that the distribution of plants and the movement of pollinators was as expected.
+We used this facility as a form of visual debugging [REF Dorin & Geard 2014] and to sanity check that the distribution of plants and the movement of pollinators was as expected.
 It has been confirmed in the literature [REF Zoe's ECAL paper] that random pollinator movements employed in our simulation do not impact relative pollination rates of randomly distributed flowers compared to other more sophisticated pollinator movement strategies.
 We used standard software debugging tools and detailed log files to verify that processes of pollen transfer between pollinator and flower agents were operating correctly.